Did you know that every time you click through to a new webpage, you're voluntarily telling that new webpage where you came from?

 "Referer Header Based Blind SQL Injection Explained With Example"— KS7000 (@ks7000) March 25, 2016

-As a side note, before you flip out about my misspelling of the word "referer", be aware that its an intentional misspelling:
+As a side note, before you flip out about my misspelling of the word "referer", be aware that I'm not spelling it wrong by accident - this is how browser implementations spell it:

 4 hours of debugging later: The HTTP spec INTENTIONALLY misspells the "referer" header with 3 R's instead of 4. https://t.co/qT1M27yXOb— Chris Johnson (@CJcodes) April 30, 2016